What Is an Ultrasound?

 Doctors order ultrasounds for many reasons, such as to look for the causes of pain, swelling, and infection.
 Ultrasound scans are safe and painless.

-A pelvic ultrasound uses sound waves to make images of the bladder before and after urination (peeing).
+A bladder ultrasound uses sound waves to make images of the bladder before and after urination (peeing).

-An ultrasound machine sends sound waves into the pelvic area and images are recorded on a computer.
-The black-and-white images show the internal structures of the pelvis, such as the bladder, and in females, the ovaries, uterus, cervix, and fallopian tubes.
+An ultrasound machine sends sound waves into the bladder area and images are recorded on a computer.
+The black-and-white images show the internal structure of the bladder, as well as how much pee is in it.

-The doctor may ask that your child drink lots of fluids before the exam so that their bladder is full for the test.
-If the ultrasound is done in an emergency situation, your child may get fluids through an intravenous catheter (IV) or through a urinary catheter to help fill the bladder.
+The doctor may ask that your child drink lots of fluids before the exam so that their bladder is full.
+The first image is done while your child’s bladder is full.
+Then, your child will be asked to pee before more images are recorded.

 What if I Have Questions?

-If you have questions about the pelvic ultrasound or what the test results mean, talk to your doctor.
+If you have questions about the bladder ultrasound or what the test results mean, talk to your doctor.